The ICON: Turning England players into pass masters?

 Their flagship product, The ICON, puts you at the centre of a 10-metre diameter circle made up of 16 LED panels.
 The objective is to manipulate the ball to hit as many flashing targets as possible within a set time.

 It’s a supreme test of touch, reactions and accuracy - all the attributes that have made Barca the team of the Millennium.
 You suspect Xavi would be imperious inside The Icon, although ambassadors Adam Lallana and Jack Wilshere aren’t too shoddy themselves.
+You can watch the England duo compete for the title of pass master in the video below.

 CEO Ryan Warrener says players get more than 70 touches a minute in The ICON, whereas they'd only get 50 to 60 in an entire 90-minute Premier League match.